Tarsha1/project-1/README.md

 ### MVP Goals

-1. start screen
+1. start screen - completed
-2. question and answer bank that can be viewed with a click
+2. question and answer bank that can be viewed with a clicks -completed
-3. clear the screen for the next round of questions
+3. clear the screen for the next round of questions -completed
-4. easy short demo of code followed by a click to reveal the function name or array name.
+4. flash card will show question and give an a. and b. answer to choose from in a dropdown box. -completed
+5. Tallies your score -completed
+6. Shows your points -completed

 ## Stretch Goals

-1. Make a pretty interface
+1. Make a pretty interface -completed
-2. Expand the Q&A bank to about 100
+2. Expand the Q&A bank to about 100 -still working on
-3. Make it voice interactive just to say ("Good Job")
+3. Store score to compare later -still working on